hyphanet/scripts/README.md

 You will also need ssh access to osprey.

+## Merging localization files

+The `MergeSFS` utility is in the Fred source tree: `src/freenet/tools/MergeSFS.java`.

+    java -cp freenet.jar freenet.tools.MergeSFS src/freenet/node/l10n/freenet.l10n.ja.properties freenet.l10n.ja.override.properties

+This will write the changes in the override file to the source file.
+To write the merged values to standard output instead, use `--stdout` as the third argument.

 ## Releasing Freenet

 1. `tag-build [build number]` tags a build and prompts for a changelog.